Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/05_alternate_thordan.en.md

 <b>Tip:</b> A WAR can Holmgang this combo and have Holmgang back up in time for
 Cauterize at the end of P6.</div>

+After this, Thordan will begin the second major mechanic, *Death of the Heavens*.

 ---

 ## Death of the Heavens